-Saint of the Day for 12/31
+Saint of the Day for December 31

-When you think of this pope, you think of the Edict of Milan, the emergence of the Church from the catacombs, the building of the great basilicas, Saint John Lateran, Saint Peter’s and others, the Council of Nicaea and other critical events.
+When you think of this pope, you think of the Edict of Milan, the emergence of the Church from the catacombs, the building of the great basilicas—Saint John Lateran, Saint Peter’s, and others—the Council of Nicaea, and other critical events.
 But for the most part, these events were planned or brought about by Emperor Constantine.

 It takes deep humility and courage in the face of criticism for a leader to stand aside and let events take their course, when asserting one’s authority would only lead to useless tension and strife.
-Sylvester teaches a valuable lesson for Church leaders, politicians, parents and others in authority.
+Sylvester teaches a valuable lesson for Church leaders, politicians, parents, and others in authority.